Marriott World Trade Center: After destruction

-Bill Marriott, the businessman who owned the hotel, delivered a speech to his employees on the 20th, where he thanked them for their work on the 11th, and announced they would be employed until at least October 5, and covered by the hotel's health insurance for a year.
+Bill Marriott, the businessman who owned the hotel, delivered a speech to his employees on the 20th, where he thanked them for their work on September 11, and announced they would be employed until at least October 5, and covered by the hotel's health insurance for a year.
 The guests staying at the Marriott World Trade Center and the Marriott Financial Center, which was also damaged during the attacks, were sent to seven other Marriott hotels in the city.
 At those locations, security was increased and cancellation fees were waived.

 In January 2002, the remnants of the hotel were dismantled to make way for reconstruction.
 The Marriott Corporation was then offered an opportunity to rebuild the hotel in the same location within the World Trade Center site, as its lease which was signed until 2094 had not expired.
 Marriott declined the offer, and in October 2003, the Port Authority voted on an agreement under which the Host Marriott Corporation would "surrender the premises", resulting in termination of the lease and thus giving the land to the National September 11 Memorial & Museum.
 Marriott thus did not have to fulfill its obligation to rebuild the hotel.

 In August 2002, the FBI found, within their records, what is currently the only known audio recording containing both World Trade Center plane crashes in a continuous or uninterrupted audiotape.
-The recording is of a conversation between two men at the hotel's cafe.
-One was a tax assessor for the city government who was being investigated by the FBI for allegedly taking bribes, and the other was tax consultant Stephen McArdle, who was cooperating with the investigation; McArdle was wearing a hidden wiretap recording the conversation to the audiotape, which two FBI agents were listening in on.
+The recording is of a conversation between two men at the hotel's cafe: one was a tax assessor for the city government who was being investigated by the FBI for allegedly taking bribes, and the other was tax consultant Stephen McArdle, who was cooperating with the investigation; McArdle was wearing a hidden wiretap recording the conversation to the audiotape, which two FBI agents were listening in on.
 The men on the tape and the FBI agents all survived the attacks.